 And they might also not be aware of how often this happens.

-Just recently, Wordfence, a WordPress security firm, discovered that the WP GDPR Compliance plugin has a serious vulnerability that enabled unauthenticated attackers to escalate their privileges, permitting them to further infect vulnerable sites.
+In 2018, Wordfence, a WordPress security firm, discovered that the WP GDPR Compliance plugin has a serious vulnerability that enabled unauthenticated attackers to escalate their privileges, permitting them to further infect vulnerable sites.

 As their “technical contact”, your clients might assume that it’s your responsibility to keep their sites secure and/or to fix any security issue that might arise.

 Whether it is or not, educating your clients (and potential clients) about plugin security can save you time and headaches, while also keeping them happy and their businesses (and yours) safe and thriving.

 So in this post we’ll show you how to talk to your clients about WordPress plugin security to ensure you both have peace of mind.
 Or, better yet, why not share this article with them?